Anastomosis Remodeling in Illinois

 What is anastomosis remodeling?

 Bariatric surgery is one of the most effective treatments for obese individuals.
 It provides significant and substantial weight loss for patients looking to meet their weight-loss goals.
 This surgery reduces the size of the stomach by utilizing sutures or staples to create a new anastomosis (connection) between the stomach and intestines so a section of the GI tract can be bypassed.
 While outcomes are often excellent, there are some issues that can occur, such as anastomotic stenosis, marginal ulcers, or anastomotic leakage, which could require anastomosis remodeling.
-To learn more about anastomosis remodeling after bariatric surgery in Chicago, IL, Peoria, IL, or Bloomington, IL, contact your nearest GI Alliance of Illinois location to request a consultation.
+To learn more about anastomosis remodeling after bariatric surgery in Chicago, IL, Peoria, IL, or Normal, IL, contact your nearest GI Alliance of Illinois location to request a consultation.

 Who is a good candidate for anastomosis remodeling?

 Anastomotic stenosis could be caused by scarring, inadequate blood supply, and certain types of surgical staples.
 Often, anastomotic stenosis occurs about 3 – 4 weeks after bariatric surgery.
 Additional practices that increase your risk of developing stenosis are smoking and using nonsteroidal anti-inflammatory medications.
 You may be a good candidate for anastomosis remodeling if you've experienced one or more of the below-listed symptoms:

 - Feeling full in the upper or middle abdomen

 For additional information on anastomosis remodeling in Illinois, contact your nearest GI Alliance of Illinois location.

 Your stenosis could be treated through endoscopy using a special GI balloon.
 After passing the endoscope through the area of your stenosis, we will inflate the balloon and stretch the opening back to its normal size.
 Sometimes, however, surgical intervention is needed.